RobertsLabDson/RobertsLabDson.github.io/index.md

 group: home
 ---

-Research in our laboratory is focused on understanding which genes most impact the complex cancer phenotype and are predictive of clinical outcome.
-By identifying these key genes, we hope to define novel therapeutic targets for directed drug intervention..
+Research in our laboratory is focused on Acute Myeloid Leukemia (AML).
+We are woring to understand which genes most impact the complex cancer phenotype and are predictive of clinical outcome.
+By identifying these key genes, we hope to define novel therapeutic targets for directed drug intervention.